 Bel Air Associates v.
 DHHS.
 This matter was decided by the Supreme Court in September 2006 and involved certain restrictions on the rates paid by the DHHS to nursing home providers.
 The Supreme Court held that DHHS' capital costs cap and its budget neutrality factor should have been created by administrative rule.
 The Supreme Court further held that because the cap and neutrality factor were not created as rules, they could not be applied against Bel Air Associates.
-The Supreme Court did not order any damages against DHHS, as it did not allow a late attempt by Bel Air Associates to add a breach of contract claim.
-Bel Air Associates, however, filed a separate breach of contract claim in Merrimack County Superior Court in late November 2006 alleging approximately \$600,000 in damages.
+The Supreme Court did not order any damages against DHHS, as it did not allow a late attempt by Bel Air Associates ("Bel Air") to add a breach of contract claim.
+Bel Air, however, filed a separate breach of contract claim in Merrimack County Superior Court in late November 2006 alleging approximately \$2.6 million in damages.
 Following cross-motions for summary judgment, the Supreme Court reversed the decision of the trial court in November 2008 and remanded the case for further proceedings.
 The Supreme Court held that the Medicaid provider agreement constituted a contract, but remanded the case for the Superior Court to consider whether Bel Air's claim is nevertheless barred by res judicata and the statute of limitations.
 The parties attempted to mediate the case in April 2009, but mediation was unsuccessful.
 The State filed a motion to dismiss on the grounds that Bel Air's claim is barred by res judicata.
 On September 10, 2009, the Court denied the State's motion to dismiss and trial occurred over a six day period ending in January, 2011.
 On May 10, 2011, the Court issued an order finding in favor of Bel Air, and requested the parties file post-trial memoranda on the issue of damages.
 Bel Air calculated damages in the amount of \$448,048.87 plus \$77.53 in daily, continuing interest.
 DHHS calculated damages in the amount of \$187,675.43.
-A hearing on damages was held on August 30, 2011.
-A decision by the Court is pending.
+In September 2011, the Court issued an order finding that Bel Air is entitled to damages in the amount of \$205,908.07.
+Bel Air filed a motion for reconsideration.
+On January 25, 2012, the court denied Bel Air's motion for reconsideration.
+No appeal was filed and this matter is now concluded.